 Or at least away from heat and direct sunlight as this can cause considerable and unwanted changes in both colour and aroma profile.

-From time to time you may need to filter your flavoured schnapps to remove any sediments.
+From time to time you may need to filter your flavoured schnapps or liqueur to remove any sediments.

 If your infusion is too strong-flavoured and overwhelming you can just dilute it with the same kind of spirit you used as base.